danang-id/simple-crypto-js/README.md

 ## Documentation

 **_SimpleCrypto_** has a single class with only two instance's functions and a single static function.
-This is by intention to keep it's simplicity.
+This is by intention to keep its simplicity.
 This is full documentation about the library and how to use it on your project.
 All examples work on both ECMAScript 6 (and later) and ECMAScript 5 (and older).

 ### SimpleCrypto Class